 Secondary Prevention: Identifies and addresses the risk factors and early warning signs of the populations of society affected by social, cultural, and environmental factors that predispose them to come into contact with the law.

-- In late 2016, a specialized family mediation training course was offered at the University of West Indies.
-15 participants were funded through RESTORE Belize and were sworn-in at the start of 2017.
-They are now available as Court Connected Family Mediators.
+- Two specialized family mediation training courses were offered at the University of West Indies.
+The first session comprised Belize City participants in 2016, and the second, held in 2017, was expanded to include a pool of professionals all across the country.
+The participants have been sworn in and are now available as court connected family mediators.
 Family mediation is sought as a first option in the courts to reduce the overload of cases, resolving them before they are presented to the magistrate.
+More information on family mediation is available on the Conflict Mediation Programme Page here and in the Latest News section of the website here.

 Tertiary Prevention: Actions emphasize rehabilitation and reintegration of people who have been in contact with the law.